 An official website of the United States government

-If after reviewing your government’s boundary you determine that you do have changes to submit through the Boundary and Annexation Survey (BAS), there are three methods available for preparing your BAS submission.
+If after reviewing your government’s boundary you determine that you do have changes to submit through the Boundary and Annexation Survey (BAS), there are four methods available for preparing your BAS submission.
 Expand the sections below to learn more about each method.

 For detailed step-by-step instructions on preparing your BAS submission using each method, please see the How-to Guides webpage.